Can your project succeed without communication?

 Achieving things without talking is an interesting and complex concept, which however goes against the common notion that communication is the most important factor in attaining success.
 Surely, it is hard to argue with the fact that communication is a cornerstone in accomplishing realistic goals in different areas of human life, however, there are some knowledge fields and cases in which success is achieved more or less successfully without the use of communication.

-Art, science, sport, and business, or any other activity for that matter, constantly or almost constantly communicating with others is not a prerequisite for attaining success, whether it be through the cultivation of some skill, resolving an issue, or pure will power or creativity.
-However, every individual undertaking possessed by such person has its obstacles and dangers, moreover, more often than not, achieving and preserving success so attained is still accomplished with the help of communication.
+Art, science, sport, and business, or any other activity for that matter, constantly or almost constantly communicating with others is not a prerequisite for attaining success, whether it be through the cultivation of some skill, resolving an issue, or pure willpower or creativity.
+However, every individual undertaking possessed by such a person has its obstacles and dangers, moreover, more often than not, achieving and preserving success so attained is still accomplished with the help of communication.

 Post a Comment